 To facilitate the implementation of the project in the regions, a focal point (Engineer Agricultural Engineering) by region, will be appointed by order of the Minister of Agriculture after a preselection on the basis of CV.
-Under the authority of the coordinator, the focal point will be responsible for planning and monitoring of the technical activities of the project in close collaboration with the General Directorate of Rural Engineering (DGGR) which is heavily involved in the implementation of the PRRA-CC process.
+Under the authority of the coordinator, the focal point will be responsible for planning and monitoring of the technical activities of the project in close collaboration with the General Directorate of

+Rural Engineering (DGGR) which is heavily involved in the implementation of the PRRA-CC process.
 To allow greater ownership of project activities, a framework agreement will be signed between the DGGR and the project in order to empower them in the project execution in the region.
 Further conventions of implementation of the main centers of project activities will be signed with other regional departments (agriculture, environment, etc.).

-The focal point will have an equipped office with in the premises of the DRGR, an all-terrain vehicle double cabin pick up and computer equipment.
+The focal point will have an equipped office with in the premises of the Regional Directorate of Rural Engineering (DRGR), an all-terrain vehicle double cabin pick up and computer equipment.
+He will work closely with a Regional Directorate of Rural Engineering for the monitoring of the project.